Engineering Mechanical Engineering

 Mechanical Engineering Technical Elective3

 Design and technical electives must be chosen from a list of approved 400-level mechanical engineering elective courses.
-Consult adviser for suggested choices.
+Consult advisor for suggested choices.

 MECH 447 Mechanical Engineering Design II2